geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 This also converts the buffers into defined globals.
 Yeah.
 So I'm going to do a little bit of a test here.
 And then I'm going to do a little bit of a test here.
 And then the big function at the bottom, get range if I map.

 ##### **Geohot** [[00:18:09](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1089)]
 So the old kernelize used to use this function called graph rewrite map.
 Graph rewrite map was a pain to understand.
 When things would break, you couldn't see it in viz.
 There wasn't really a way to debug it.
 So I wrote it in a different style here.
 The first pass just goes through the kernel.
-The second pass just goes through the tensor graph and assigns each UOP a number.
+The second pass just goes through the tensor graph and assigns each UOp a number.
 And then you preserve these numbers all the way through.
-And then that way we know we have a way to correspond the UOPs in the big graph to the final buffers that are assigned to them.
+And then that way we know we have a way to correspond the UOps in the big graph to the final buffers that are assigned to them.
 So you can see the logic on line 575 looks for all the buffers that are being created and says, OK, what numbers are the buffers being created on?
 Those are the ones that I'm going to put back in the big graph.
 Those are the ones that I'm going to like.
 Like those are the ones that I've actually realized and can safely put back in the big graph so that they're like the users and have to recompute tons and tons of stuff.

 ##### **Chenyu** [[00:19:12](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1152)]
 In line 571, it says ranges with length one horizontal handle, right?